To understand the basics of the style and the author date system, read What is Harvard?.

 - Publication details: how to deal with anomalies in the date, place or source of an item.

-- Page Volume Issue: when and how to include page , volume and issue numbers.
+- Page Volume Issue: when and how to include page, volume and issue numbers.

-- Building your own: The basic components and principles for composing a reference.
+- Building your own: the basic components and principles for composing a reference.